 Following this initial consultation, fine needles are gently inserted and left in place (for approximately 20 minutes) in the appropriate points that relate to the symptoms described.
 Acupuncture understands that energy channels range across the whole body, therefore the points used are not necessarily close to where you experience pain or discomfort, or where the desired affect is expected.
 For example, if you suffer from headaches, needles might be inserted into your foot or hand.
 Sometimes it is appropriate to place and burn moxa (a medicinal herb) onto needles.
 The moxa enhances treatment by warming the body, relaxing muscles and moving ‘stuck’ energy that can manifest as pain.

 Another treatment that may be appropriate is “cupping”.
 Silicon cups with a vacuum seal are placed on the skin to stimulate blood flow and release energy.

 For subsequent visits, you will continue to experience further consultations, particularly around any changes since your previous treatment.

 Clients often describe the needle sensation as a tingling or dull ache, which is one of the signs that energy (qi) has been stimulated.
 The needles are made of very fine stainless steel and are often barely felt at all.
 You might feel an initial tingling sensation in another part of the body as the needle enters.
 This is because energy channels run to and from the upper and lower body.
 You may be needled around your knee but feel it in your toes.
 The silicon cups, when moved, glide over oiled skin and it feels like a massage.
 Overall, the treatment can be relaxing and stimulating at the same time.

 What can I expect after my treatment?

-For information on how acupuncture can help a variety of conditions with summaries of research, please refer to the recommended reading link, or visit the British Acupuncture Council at https://www.acupuncture.org.uk.
+For more information on how acupuncture can help a variety of conditions with summaries of research, please refer to the recommended reading link, or visit the British Acupuncture Council at https://www.acupuncture.org.uk.